 Each year, the honorees and invited speakers come to campus and share their knowledge and insights with the Dickinson and surrounding communities through public addresses, discussions and/or performances.
 Many often visit classrooms, participate with seminars and meet with students, faculty and other Dickinsonians.

-Joseph Priestly Award
+Joseph Priestley Award

 The Priestley Award and lecture is an annual celebration honoring a distinguished scientist whose work has contributed to the welfare of humanity.
 The award, which was first presented in 1952, is made in memory of Joseph Priestley, discoverer of oxygen.